 Start in Casper and spend the day in the second-largest city in the state.
 First, check out Three Crowns Golf Club for a morning round of golf amid 110 acres of manicured turf, sprawling blue lakes and white sand bunkers.

-Afterward, wander over to Casper’s historic downtown district for lunch and then browse boutiques and authentic Western-wear shops.
+Afterward, wander over to Casper’s historic downtown district for lunch, then browse boutiques and authentic Western-wear shops.
 Be sure to experience the Tate Geological Museum and visit “Stan,” the seventh T. Rex ever found in the state.

 Day 2 – Casper Mountain

-From downtown Casper, travel south on WY-251 for approximately 30 minutes to Casper Mountain, where nature lovers will enjoy scenic trails, canyons and meadows.
-Hike through Jackson Canyon to spot migratory bald eagles and then have a picnic in Beartrap Meadow.
-Head back to Casper for an afternoon of whitewater rapids adventure at the Casper Whitewater Park, a man-made facility that stretches half a mile along the North Platte River.
+From downtown Casper, travel south on WY-251 for approximately 30 minutes to Casper Mountain, where nature lovers will enjoy scenic trails, canyons and meadows in one of the best Wyoming getaways.
+Hike through Jackson Canyon to spot migratory bald eagles and then picnic in Beartrap Meadow.
+Head back to Casper for an afternoon of whitewater rapids adventure at the Casper Whitewater Park, a manufactured facility that stretches half a mile along the North Platte River.

 6. Cheyenne and Laramie